jasoncui/jasoncui.github.io/_posts/2015-10-09-working-with-hellotoken.md

 Publishers and bloggers can then use these questions as a form of monetization.
 By integrating HelloToken into their sites, publishers can be paid for each question answered by visitors to the sites.

-Check out a cool video about HelloToken:
+Below is a cool video about HelloToken:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PcfSZmo3ZP0" frameborder="0" allowfullscreen></iframe>